 I start with half a cup of white rice.
 After washing the rice, I place it in a small pot and add half a cup of water.
 I cover the pot, turn the heat on high and bring the water to a boil, then lower the heat and cook the rice until all the water is absorbed.
 This takes a few minutes.

 This is exactly how I always cook rice except I added less water so the rice is not cooked all the way.
+If you feel like it, you can use bulgur instead of rice.

 Once the rice is ready I let it cool for a few minutes and then fluff it with a fork.
 Then I let it cool all the way while I keep working on the stuffing…